Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 Effects:  This technique does not require an Accuracy roll, and its target does not get any defense against it, nor does it provoke a free escape roll from Kagemane.
 Consecutive use of this Jutsu (i.e., taking no non-interrupt actions between uses) reduces its Chakra Cost and Speed by 1, to a minimum of Chakra 10 and Speed 7.

 Each time you use this Jutsu, roll 1d100+CHA/4+Any % bonuses to Wounds you might have as a flat addition. (i.e., Killer’s +20% wounding would turn into a flat +20 to the roll).
 Rolling higher than 100 inflicts a Minor Blunt Head Wound; Higher than 200 a Major Blunt Head Wound/etc. You get a +10 to the roll for each consecutive use after the first.

+Every consecutive use of this jutsu (With no other non-interrupt actions between uses), you gain 10% of the previous roll(s) added to your roll, to a minimum of +10 per consecutive use.  (e.g., If you rolled 89 the first usage, you inflict no wound; you would add +10 to your second roll from the minimum 10.
+If you then got 159, your third Shadow-Neck Bind would have 10+15 = 25 added to its roll.)

+Alternatively to attempting to wound someone with this jutsu, you can simply apply Suffocation 1 to your target each time it is used; the Suffocation applied from this technique does not end until Kagemane does.

 Take the Hit can not be used against this attack.